paradoxmr24/libraries/DataSource/DataSource_user.md

 Note: The `pageData` property is populated after executing a query using the `find` or `aggregate` methods.
 Ensure that you have executed a query before accessing the `pageData` property.

-That concludes the section on the `pageData` property of the `DataSource` class.
-It provides valuable information about pagination details for the executed query.

 ## Example Usage

 To illustrate the usage of the `DataSource` class, let's consider an example scenario where we have a MongoDB collection of contacts and we want to retrieve paginated and filtered results sorted by name.